Devil May Cry 3: Dante's Awakening: Cast and narrative

 Reuben Langdon provided the character's voice and motion capture.
 Although he was directed in Dante's portrayal, Langdon was confused by staff suggestions and played his own version of the character.
 Langdon auditioned for the character four times before he was chosen.
 Although he played the first Devil May Cry game, he was not aware of the title's popularity.
 Before the release of Devil May Cry 3, Langdon said that fans were angry with the new teenage Dante's look.
 After its release, however, he said that the fans had come to enjoy the character's new incarnation.
-Langdon enjoyed his work on the game, saying that "it was one of the most difficult, frustrating and yet rewarding character of anyone I've ever played".
+Langdon enjoyed his work on the game, saying that it was, "one of the most difficult, frustrating and yet rewarding character of anyone I've ever played."
 He felt that he could enjoy the character even more in Devil May Cry 4.
 When being cast to voice Vergil, Southworth was aware of the character's history and had a knowledge of samurai culture, which allowed him to give a good performance.
 According to the game's development staff, Southworth's knowledge about the samurai allowed him to fit well into Vergil's character in terms of voice and motion capture.
 When describing Vergil, Southworth stated that while he often appears to be calm, the audience would notice he shows signs of rage.
 Southworth found motion-capturing the action scenes challenging and said these were his favorite parts of his work for the game.

 Vergil's character was made playable in Devil May Cry 3: Special Edition due to extra time the team had after the making of the game.
 Capcom had to remove some of his moves due to space limitations.
 They tried keeping the moves he uses when being faced as a boss in Dante's campaign.
 His move set was made to reflect his calm personality that contrasts with Dante's brash confidence.
-When creating the characters, Vergil was made stronger than Dante but harder to control because the player has to learn more moves.
-Vergil became a popular character among the game's development team; Itsuno stated that he was also well-received in the United States because several characters from Hollywood films wield a katana.
+When creating the characters, Vergil was made stronger than Dante, but harder to control because the player would have to learn more moves.
+Vergil became a popular character among the game's development team; Itsuno stated that he was also well received in the United States because several characters from Hollywood films wield a katana.